JetBrains/cpp-russia-2017-clion/readme.md

 ## Getting Started

 Simply get a copy of the repo – clone or download straight.
-You can also use CLion built-in VCS support and do the following:
+You can also use CLion's built-in VCS support and do the following:
 * Go to _VCS | Checkout from Version Control | GitHub_
 * Paste repository URL: https://github.com/JetBrains/clion-workshop.git
 * Select Parent directory to store the project and a short name